koltunova/TranslateResx/README.md

 `SupportedCultures` defines which languages appear in the menu while `ExampleLanguages` provides quick suggestions. `ResourcesPath` should point to the directory that contains all your `.resx` files.
 Language codes are mapped to display names in `LanguageData.cs` so that the UI can show user-friendly names while the configuration continues to use codes.

 When you run the application with no command line arguments a simple menu is displayed.
 Choose **Translate resource file** and you will be prompted for the resources directory, the source language and one or more target languages.
+If you press Enter without typing a directory, the value from `appsettings.json` is used.
+Leaving the source language blank defaults to `en-US`.
 The tool automatically builds file names like `Strings.en.resx` or `Strings.fr.resx` based on your input.

 Run the program with .NET CLI